heyoeyo/muggled_sam/README.md

 python run_video.py
 ```

 As with the image script, you can add `--help` to the end of this command to see a list of additional flags.
 For example, you can add the flag `--use_webcam` to run segmentation on a live webcam feed.
+Using `-b 512` and `-ar` can provide a significant speed up if needed (box prompting works better at reduced resolutions btw!).

 This script is a messy work-in-progress for now, more features & stability updates to come!
+If you'd like a more hackable solution, check out the (much easier to follow) [video segmentation example](https://github.com/heyoeyo/muggled_sam/blob/main/simple_examples/video_segmentation.py).

 # Acknowledgements